chastitywhiterose/Chastity-Chess-Chapters/book/ebook/ChastityChessChapters-ebook.md

 The process of publishing my first Chess book has taught me more than I would have ever thought was possible.
 I hope reading my book has helped you understand why I love Chess.
 If you are an author who wants some help publishing your book, I can also probably guide you with a few tools and tricks I have learned.

+My number one tip I would like to give authors right now is to publish an ebook through [Draft2Digital](https://draft2digital.com/).
+If you can write a book and produce a high quality epub file, you can expect that it will look pretty much the same when you publish it through Draft2Digital.
+This book you are reading is available on the Apple Books store, the Kobo Books store, Barnes and Noble, and some lesser known online book stores that I hadn't heard about before joining Draft2Digital.
+This service is the fastest way I know of to get an ebook available in as many places as possible.